blockmason/ecommerce-workshop/Tutorial_3/tutorial_3.md

 ![Link API Client ID and Secret](images/link_api_setup_completed.png)

-and the corresponding API endpoints:
+Clicking on the `Code/API` toggle also displays the available API endpoints:

 ![Link API endpoints](images/link_api_setup_endpoints.png)

-We will use these credentials to interact with the API endpoints using the Link JavaScript SDK.
+We will use `client_id` and `client_secret` credentials to interact with these API endpoints using the Link JavaScript SDK.

 The Link JavaScript SDK is available using Yarn or NPM (https://www.npmjs.com/package/@blockmason/link-sdk).

-We will also use a basic node script to interact with the APIs.
+We will also use a basic *node* script to interact with the APIs.
 To use the Link JavaScript SDK with node, we also need to install the `node-fetch` library.

 > From the root project folder, run:
 ```